Inner Communication is an Important Recovery Issue for Dissociative Identity Disorder - DID

 From that point on a victim only listens to information about themselves from external sources (abusers, or other people).
 Abuser's force the victim to adopt the abuser’s "false truth" about the victim, not the victim's truth about self.
 Acceptance of the abuser's distorted false truth and rejection of self is viewed by the abuser as a demonstration of loyalty to the abuser and a major indication that the programming or indoctrination has successfully been embedded.

 What is the result?

-As a result of no internal communication between parts of self there is a sense of emptiness, loneliness, fear and uneasiness.
-To counter those feelings, attempts are made to fill the emptiness with inappropriate relationships with addictions, self rejecting acts, other people, objects, jobs, money, symbols or status even though these relationships might be abusive, damaging, unhealthy, harmful or toxic.
+As a result of no internal communication between parts of yourself, there is a sense of emptiness, loneliness, fear, and uneasiness.
+To counter those feelings, attempts are made to fill the emptiness with inappropriate relationships with addictions, self-rejecting acts, other people, objects, jobs, money, symbols or status even though these relationships might be abusive, damaging, unhealthy, harmful or toxic.
 Self and parts of self no longer matter to the victim because the thoughts become “I would rather be with someone else then with myself, "I hate living in my own skin", "I hate me”.

 Without this ability to communicate with self, the person lives with advice, lies, criticism, false perceptions, and distorted truths of self.
-Life’ direction and control comes from the outside – other people.
+Life’ direction and control come from the outside – other people.

-‘Without communication with self there is not self love.
+‘Without communication with self, there is no self-love.
 Vulnerability to outside attacks increases.”